Cherokee Run: Retirement

 Cherokee Run was retired in 1996 and stood at Jonabell Farm in Lexington, Kentucky, for a fee of $40,000 live foal.
-He has been very successful.
-His family lines show great ability to run on turf as well as dirt.
-The Onett family, breeders of Cherokee Run, proved this versatility by racing his kinship in sprints as well as distance races on the dirt and turf, earning black type status in every category.
+His family lines show ability to run on turf as well as dirt.
+The Onett family, breeders of Cherokee Run, continued racing his kinship in sprints as well as distance races on the dirt and turf, earning black type status in every category.

 Some of his offspring are War Pass, Chilukki, Kafwain, Zanjero, Madame Cherokee, During, Recapturetheglory, Balraj, and Dash for Daylight.
 Sebastian's Song is also a son of Cherokee Run and has had a successful start to his career with three wins in seven lifetime starts.
 He ran in the 2008 Queen's Plate but is regarded as a top sprint prospect.
 One of his notable and promising young colts was Chelokee, who won the Northern Dancer Breeders' Cup and Barbaro Stakes before suffering a career-ending injury in the Alysheba Stakes at Churchill Downs, on May 2, 2008.
 Chedi, a 2007 Virginia bred gelding, out of Doctoressa (Doc's Leader), set a new track record at Colonial Downs on July 6, 2011, going 1 mile in 1:34.3.

 Cherokee Run was euthanised because of "the infirmities of old age" on 2 July 2016.